OUR FOUNDERS AND PATRONS Birla Vidyamandir has remained privileged

 culture, religion and sports.
 A chain of Birla schools in Calcutta, Pilani,

 Delhi and Kumaon hills and the most modern theatres of Calcutta exemplify her

 field of activities in education and performing arts.
-All these institutions are

-Smt.
-Birla is a renowned scholar with spiritualistic bent of mind.
+She was a renowned scholar with spiritualistic bent of mind.
 Her thought

 provoking book on philosophy, ‘Anhad Ki Jhankaren’ has been well received and

 talked about by educationalists all over the country.
 As the famous saying goes

 ‘there is always a gentle and noble woman behind the success of any eminent man’

 - Saralaji has always remained supportive and inspiring to Shri B.K.
 Birla even

 during the worst moments of their life.
 One can only imagine how much she must